1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Temp extra annotation Rise fall T.D Lysenko.md

 “Little is known so far of Vavilov’s last period of life, spent in the Saratov prison”  (Medvedev and Lerner, p.
 73)

+Neat example not relevant:
+“On reading the article, which he, himself, had originally
+asked for, Lysenko became enraged and categorically refused  to print it in his journal”
+(Medvedev and Lerner, p.
+105)